Roadmap Implementation: Skin Sensitization

 - NTP tested approximately 200 chemicals of interest to ICCVAM agencies in three in chemico/in vitro assays: the direct peptide reactivity assay, the KeratinoSens assay, and the human cell line activation test.
 Testing was completed in 2020 and data will be made available via ICE.

-- NICEATM is working with the German Federal Institute for Risk Assessment (BfR) to compile and curate a database of human predictive patch test data.
+- NICEATM worked with the German Federal Institute for Risk Assessment (BfR) to compile and curate a database of human predictive patch test data.
 These will serve as reference data for assessing performance of defined approaches and facilitate analysis of reliability and variability of human data.
-A presentation at the 2020 ASCCT annual meeting (Strickland et al.) described the data set.
+A poster presented at the 2022 Society of Toxicology annual meeting (Strickland et al.) described an analysis of variability within the data set, which is available via ICE.

 - NICEATM and ICCVAM are currently identifying potential companies and organizations for further skin sensitization data requests.